 Retrofitting CCS onto existing units emerges as an economically viable solution in the medium term (i.e. 2030-2040) when a high demand growth from transport and heat electrification is expected.
-In the medium term (2030-2035) the rationale prevails for high-efficiency CCGT units located in the power zones where additional capacity is required (e.g. electricity demand in the NORD power zone accounts for over 50%).
+In the longer term (post-2040), the rationale prevails for new CCGT units with high efficiency located in the power zones where additional capacity is required (e.g. electricity demand in the NORD power zone accounts for over 50%).
 NORD power zone is also projected to have limited new wind capacity.
-The model suggests that over 6 GW of higher-efficiency units located in the NORD and CNOR power zones can be cost-effectively converted to CCS units shortly after 2030.
+The model suggests that over 7 GW of higher-efficiency units located in the NORD and CNOR power zones can be cost-effectively converted to units around 2035, coinciding with acceleration in transport and heat electrification rates.
 While the assumed technology costs include new infrastructure for CO2 transport and storage, specific sites will need a detailed assessment to confirm the suitability for a CCS project.
+It would be costeffective to add 6-10 GW of new CCS units around 2040.